 Rava Dhokla is a soft, fluffy, spongy, and savory semolina cake.
-It is delicious, full of flavors, easy to make, and perfect for breakfast or snacks!
+It’s delicious, full of flavor, easy to make, and perfect for breakfast or as a snack!

-Rava Dhokla, or Sooji Dhokla, is a Gujarati dish and made with pantry staples.
-It is an instant dhokla recipe and can be made without fermentation!
+Rava Dhokla, also known as Sooji Dhokla, is a Gujarati dish made with readily available pantry staples.
+This is an instant dhokla recipe that can be made without fermentation.

 What is Dhokla?

 Dhokla is a soft and spongy savory cake that originated in Gujarat and is popular throughout the country.
 This dish is versatile, and there are many varieties of dhokla.
-The types of dhokla include white and yellow, made with different lentils and rice, gram flour, or semolina.
-Dhokla is made with a fermented batter, and then it is steamed.
+The types of dhokla include white and yellow, made with different lentils and rice, as well as gram flour or semolina.
+Dhokla is made with a fermented batter, which is then steamed.

 About Rava Dhokla

-This recipe of Rava Dhokla is an instant recipe with no fermentation required.
+This Rava Dhokla recipe is an instant dish with no fermentation required.
 The dhokla is made with fine semolina and mixed with yogurt for a sour taste.

 Making Rava Dhokla is easy, and the batter comes together pretty quickly!
-Only we need to rest the batter for 20 minutes before steaming the dhokla.
+We only need to rest the batter for 20 minutes before steaming the dhokla.
 After making dhokla, tempering it for the best taste and flavors is essential.

-Rava Dhokla or Sooji Dhokla is healthy and makes a delicious breakfast, or it can be served as an after-school snack or an appetizer.
+Rava Dhokla, also known as Sooji Dhokla, is a healthy option that makes a delicious breakfast, can be served as an after-school snack, or used as an appetizer.

 Why You Will Love This Recipe